-264. UNDP, on behalf of the Government of China, submitted the "Demonstration project for conversion from HCFC-141b-based technology to iso-paraffin and siloxane (KC-6) technology for cleaning in the manufacture of medical devices at Zhejiang Kindly Medical Devices Co.
+- 283. UNDP, on behalf of the Government of China, re-submitted to the 63rd Meeting a "Demonstration project for conversion from HCFC-141b-based technology to iso-paraffin and siloxane (KC-6) technology for cleaning in the manufacture of medical devices at Zhejiang Kindly Medical Devices Co.
 Limited".
-The project preparation funding for this project had been approved at the 60th Meeting.
-The demonstration project phased out the use of HCFC-141b as a solvent in the production of specific medical devices, to be replaced by a non-ODS, non-HFC solvent with potentially wider application in the medical devices sub-sector.
+The project proposal had been submitted to the 62nd Meeting but discussions on issues related to the HCFC-phase-out in China could not be finalized at that time, and thus the agency resubmitted an unchanged proposal. - 284.
+Project preparation funding for this project had been approved at the 60th Meeting.
+The demonstration project is intended to phase out the use of HCFC-141b as a solvent in the production of specific medical devices, to be replaced by a non-ODS, non-HFC solvent with potentially wider application in the medical devices sub-sector.
 The funding requested for the implementation of the project is US \$557,667 plus support costs of US \$26,404 for UNDP and US \$26,730 for the co-implementing bilateral agency, the Government of Japan.

-265. According to information submitted with the project document, China is consuming about 1,700 metric tonnes (mt) of HCFC-141b in medical cleaning applications.
+285. According to information submitted with the project document, China is consuming about 1,700 metric tonnes (mt) of HCFC-141b in medical cleaning applications.
 The project document proposes to convert one production line for disposable medical devices, particularly medical needles.
 The experience gained in this project can be used to prepare conversion activities for other companies in the same sub-sector in the future.